EUCENA – European Citizen Energy Academy

 This project is completed.
 The aim of this project was to create and share the necessary knowledge to increase the number of energy communities in Southeast Europe, paying special attention to gender justice and business model innovation.

 10/20 - 09/22

 General public, Public sector, Local governments, Regional governments

 Citizen energy is a means for citizens to take climate action into their own hands.
-With the Clean Energy Package and in particular with the Electricity Directive, the EU has emphasised the significance of citizen energy for participation, innovation and inclusion.
+With the Clean Energy Package and the Electricity Directive, the EU has emphasised the significance of citizen energy for participation, innovation and inclusion.
 For the first time, EU legislation thus acknowledges the role of community energy ownership meeting its climate and energy objectives – while at the same time driving local innovation.
-In the long term, the Directive embraces the vision of an Energy Union, where citizens are enabled to become the driving force behind energy transition.
+In the long term, the Directive embraced the vision of an Energy Union, where citizens are enabled to become the driving force behind energy transition.